2018 is Vote100 – find out what we’re doing in Devon to celebrate the centenary of women first gaining a right to vote.

 - Gender identity

 Sex and gender identity are quite complex issues, and the terminology can be quite confusing.
 The key point to bear in mind is that for the great majority of people, the sex (physical features) they were born with matches the way they think about themselves.
 For some, however, there’s a conflict: people develop as male or female in their heads and in their character, but their body is saying the opposite.
-This conflict can sometimes be due to hormonal events during their time in the womb (it should be made clear that these events are not the responsibility of the mother: they just happen sometimes.).
+This conflict may be due to hormonal events during their time in the womb (it should be made clear that these events are not the responsibility of the mother; they just happen sometimes).
 The conflict can become evident in early years, around 4 or 5, and can build into a very stressful situation around and after puberty.
 This condition is called “gender dysphoria” and people who are born with it are called “transgender”.
 It is rare and affects around one per 10,000 or 20,000.
 Some people are born with ambigous reproductive organs – this is often known as “intersex” rather than “hermaphrodite” which has been used historically and is used in relation to species which do not have seperate male and female sexes.

 Once gender dysphoria is medically diagnosed, most transgender people choose to live in their true gender.
 As part of transitioning, people may or may not undertake medical intervention (“sex change”) in the form of hormone therapy, physical surgery, or both.

 When someone has finished transitioning and is living fully in their true gender.
 Many prefer to identify as “formerly transgender” rather than continue to identify as transgender, since they are now living fully as a man or woman.
 Nowadays the term transgender is being used far more than transsexual.

 Transgender people have legal protection against discrimination from the moment that they announce they intend to transition.
 Once people have transitioned they must be allowed to live their lives in their true gender without having to refer back to how they were previously.